 - University degree holders or equivalent.

-10. If I fail the personal aptitude test in June will I be able to take it again in September?
+If I fail the Personal Aptitude Test in April, can I take it again in July?

 Education degree entrance exam preparation course

 Price: €241 (this amount will be deducted from the cost of tuition)

 Location of on-site classes: Faculty of Education UIC Barcelona (c/ Terre, 11-19 Barcelona)